awesome-schedule/plannable/docs/generator/README.md

 #### The Cache Tensor

-The conflict cache is a 4d boolean tensor, stored as a `Uint8Array`.
+The conflict cache is a 4d boolean tensor, stored as an `Uint8Array`.

 ```js
 const conflictCache = new Uint8Array(buffer, byteOffset, sideLen ** 2);